SkafteNicki/dtu_mlops/s7_deployment/apis.md

 ## Creating APIs

-Requests are all about being on the client side of our client-server architechture.
+Requests are all about being on the client side of our client-server architecture.
 We are now going to move on to the server side where we will be learning about writing the APIs that requests can interact with.
 An application programming interface (API) is essentially the way of the developer (you) telling a user how to use the application that you have created.
 The API is an abstraction layer that allows the user to interact with our application in the way we want them